cicsdev/cics-java-liberty-springboot-asynchronous/README.md

 ### Method 2: CICS Explorer SDK Deployment

-1. Copy the built WAR from your *target* or *build/libs* directory into an Eclipse CICS Bundle Project
+This repository includes a pre-configured Eclipse CICS bundle project `cics-java-liberty-springboot-asynchronous-cicsbundle-eclipse` that can be used directly with CICS Explorer SDK.

-2. Create a new WAR bundlepart that references the WAR file
+1. Import the project into Eclipse: **File → Import → General → Existing Projects into Workspace**, browse to the repository root, tick **Search for nested projects**, and select `cics-java-liberty-springboot-asynchronous-cicsbundle-eclipse`
-3. Deploy the CICS Bundle Project from CICS Explorer using the **Export Bundle Project to z/OS UNIX File System** wizard
+2. Right-click the project → **Export Bundle Project to z/OS UNIX File System** and follow the wizard

 ---